Quickstart: Create a Sandbox via API¶

 "http://127.0.0.1:8080/vm/sandbox-1/exec?cmd=bash&args=-c&args=cat+/etc/os-release+|+head+-3&stdout=true"

-See execute commands and the API reference for the full set of options including uid, gid, cwd, and stdin.
+See execute commands and the API reference for options including uid, gid, cwd, and stdin.

 Copy files in and out¶